yaseminobek/yasemin.github.io/README.md

 3.Binary & Compression:
 I learned that binary numbers have limits.
 When we pass the limit, data resets or gets lost—like when the cone overflows.

+Frog Escape Challenge:
+In my Clock Game, I learned how to use @State, timers, and simple logic to make a game that resets when time runs out.
+It helped me understand overflow and practice if and else.